VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see a skybox in the scene, making it look more realistic.
 The [skybox](https://doc.stride3d.net/latest/en/manual/graphics/textures/skyboxes-and-backgrounds.html) is a 3D model that surrounds the scene and provides a background for the scene.

-### Step 11: Add Motion - Move the Cube!
+## Step 11: Add Motion - Move the Cube! 📦

-Let's add a box to the scene and move it around using the keyboard.
+Let's add a box to the scene.
 But before we start coding, let's consider the different ways we can move the box:

 1. **Moving Entities by Changing Their Position Directly (Without Colliders)**
    - Simple movement without interaction with other entities.